It4innovations/hyperqueue/docs/jobs/jobfile.md

 For a task with resource variants, HyperQueue sets variable `HQ_RESOURCE_VARIANT` to an index of chosen variant (counted from 0) when a task is started.

+## Non-integer resource amounts

+You may specify a resource number as float, e.g. `resources = { "foo" = 1.5 }`.
+It is valid but internally the type if converted to float, that may for some numbers lead to a rounding up when number is converted to 4-digit precision of resource amounts.
+If you want to avoid this, put the number into parentheses, e.g. `resources = { "foo" = "1.5" }`.